 Higher frequency brings greater precision, with fewer variations in rate due to external factors.
 Zenith compensated for the watch losing power more rapidly due to its high beat by incorporating a mainspring with 50-hour power reserve.

-The movement contains additional letters stamped on the plate of some pieces, though I haven’t been able to discern a pattern.
-Letters may appear both above ‘SWISS MADE’ on the plate (A, B or C), and then also just to the left as (A, B or C); the letters do not need to match, though they may.
+The movement may contains additional letters stamped on the plate of some pieces, which were related to production logistics of the time, and were likely a method to keep track of different batches.
+To date, I haven’t been able to discern a pattern.
+Letters may appear both above ‘SWISS MADE’ on the plate (A, B or C), and then also just to the left as (A, B, C or M; exact location varies); the letters do not need to match, though they may.
 If a letter appears above ‘SWISS MADE’, it does not mean that a letter will necessarily appear to its left.
 Likewise if there is a letter to the left, it does not mean there will be a letter above ‘SWISS MADE’, though it is quite rare that one would not (far more rare than a letter appearing above ‘SWISS MADE’, yet not to its left).

 There are two different rotors that were used across the different production batches.

 In both Mk 1 (538Dxxx-539Dxxx) and Mk 2 (706Dxxx-708Dxxx) we see the most common rotor, with two lines of text, reading ‘ZENITH’ on the top line, and then ’31 JEWELS’ and ‘SWISS MADE’ on the second line.